See Auckland’s Black Sand Beaches

 Feeling more adventurous?
 Piha is also home to many walks, one of which is to Te Waha Point taking about 20-30 minutes one way.
 Follow the track well-hidden at the northern end of Piha Beach for awesome coastal views on this walk.

-For more details on things to do in Piha, take a look at 5 Auckland Road Trips You Can’t Miss.
+For more details on activities in Piha, take a look at the 6 Priceless Things to Do in Piha.

 Piha’s lesser-known neighbour is Karekare Beach.
 If you want an easily-accessible black sand beach in Auckland that is away from the crowds than Karekare Beach is well worth considering.